Let’s Say Yes As Much As We Say No

 We would manage ourselves to achieve the goal in the timeline we agreed.
 And changing mindset was HARD.

-We were able to get this project done, but a bit delayed, because I got pregnant.
+We were able to get this project done, but a bit delayed because I got pregnant with my daughter.

 That’s another point I want to stress.
 Timelines are good to keep you on track, but life happens, and pivoting must be an extra tab in the plan.
 Your internal Ross must be on with you at all times.